klever-io/frontend-junior-test/README.md

 #### Bonus

 - The Token name should be unique, the user shouldn't has token names repeated
-- Display the error messages from form to the user
+- Display the error messages from the form to the user

 ### 3) Edit Token